Leadership

 Mac Ross

-Vice President, Trade Policy and Crop Protection
+Vice President, Crop Protection

 Prior to joining CGC, Mac worked as the Director of Market Access and Trade Policy at Pulse Canada.
 During his time at Pulse Canada, he worked on behalf of growers and exporters of Canadian pulses to resolve emerging trade irritants and employ proactive and country-specific strategies for addressing trade barriers resulting from tariffs, sanitary and phytosanitary measures, and the regulation of crop protection technology.
 He led Pulse Canada’s government relations strategies pertaining to trade and has chaired various domestic and international industry committees focused on trade policy and market access.
 Mac resides in Winnipeg and holds a BSc in Agribusiness from the University of Manitoba and a Certificate in Trade Negotiations from Carleton University.